beertje44/docker-nzbget-ng/README.md

 # [bradpeczka/docker-nzbget-ng](https://github.com/bradpeczka/docker-nzbget-ng/)

-This is a fork of the original [LSIO docker-nzbget repository](https://github.com/linuxserver/docker-nzbget), that has been updated to use the [nzbget-ng](https://github.com/nzbget-ng/nzbget) along with a varity of improvements and fixes.
+This is a fork of the original [LSIO docker-nzbget repository](https://github.com/linuxserver/docker-nzbget), that has been updated to use the [nzbget-ng](https://github.com/nzbget-ng/nzbget) along with a variety of improvements and fixes.

 [nzbget-ng](https://github.com/nzbget-ng/nzbget) is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.